-CBRC Health & Wellness Clinic has expanded its services to include Medical Fitness Programs.
-Medical Fitness Programs have supervised exercise and nutrition programs designed for individuals who are managing a medical condition such as heart disease or diabetes; transitioning from a clinical rehabilitation program or simply needing additional support starting an exercise program.
+CBRC Health & Wellness Clinic has expanded its services to include Medical Wellness Programs.
+Medical Wellness Programs have supervised exercise and nutrition programs designed for individuals who are managing a medical condition such as heart disease or diabetes; transitioning from a clinical rehabilitation program or simply needing additional support starting an exercise program.
 Exercise has been shown to improve medical outcomes in chronic conditions, however, few individuals know how to begin a safe and effective exercise program.
 Let our exercise professionals assist you.

 For those with Alzheimer’s Disease and related dementia (ADRD), regular physical activity helps develop better strength, balance, walking speed, and endurance.
 It also reduces physical decline and preserves day-to-day function, including sleeping habits.